Posted on

 • Posts that are similar to other posts on the website or duplicate content.

-• Shifts in content strategy that require a different direction for the brand’s online presence.
+• Shifts in content strategy that require a different direction for the brand’s online presence – to rank in AI overviews.

 • Content that no longer aligns with your brand’s messaging.